Marijuana (Weed, Cannabis) Overdose Symptoms, Signs, & Treatment

 - Using in combination with prescription medication.

-What to Do If You Overdose on Marijuana (Weed)
+What to Do if You Have A Marijuana Overdose?

-It is important to treat a marijuana overdose if you or someone you know are experiencing some of the signs and symptoms mentioned previously.
-If you are in doubt about whether you are experiencing the side effects of a marijuana overdose, it is still best to seek medical help immediately by:
+It is important to treat a marijuana overdose if you or someone you know is experiencing some of the signs and symptoms mentioned previously.
+If you are in doubt as to whether you are experiencing the side effects of a marijuana or THC overdose, it is still best to seek medical help immediately by:

 - Calling 911.